esarabadani/spnrotator/README.md

 1. **Azure Subscription:** Ensure you have an active Azure subscription.
 2. **Azure Key Vault:** Set up an Azure Key Vault to store and manage secrets.
 3. **Event Grid:** Configure an Azure Event Grid topic to trigger the function.
 4. **Managed Identity:** Assign a user-assigned managed identity to the Azure Function for authentication.
+5. **Assign SPN ownership right to the Managed Identity:** Make the Managed Identity the Owner of the Service Principal
-5. **Microsoft Graph API Permissions:** Ensure the managed identity has appropriate permissions to interact with the Microsoft Graph API.
+6. **Microsoft Graph API Permissions:** Ensure the managed identity has appropriate permissions to interact with the Microsoft Graph API.
+(Application.ReadWrite.OwnedBy and Directory.Read.All)

 ## Setup